AWIS Weather Advisory 3/18/2021: Storm, Rain and a Chance for Frost

 Discussion by Karl Harker – AWIS Weather Service

 If you haven’t already, please take your row-covers and secure them in a save space.
-There will be more severe wind in Eastern NC later today.
+There will be more severe wind in Eastern North Carolina later today.
 As discussed above, temperatures will drop over the weekend (Figure 1).
-While I don’t think there will be a severe risk for frost in Eastern NC, growers in areas in the NC piedmont, in VA and North need to be concerned and use row-covers to protect flowers.
+While I don’t think there will be a severe risk for frost in Eastern North Carolina, growers in areas in the North Carolina piedmont, in VA and North need to be concerned and use row-covers to protect flowers.

 Figure 1: AWIS Minimum Temperature Forecast for parts of the East Coast over the coming four days.
 Colder nights are expected on Saturday and Sunday, Secure you row covers today!
 Graphs by Tim Rinser – AWIS Weather Service